 - Langkawi Dreaming – three nights in the capital followed by a week on the beach in Langkawi, a tried and tested twin centre Malaysian holiday

 - Borneo Wildlife & Beaches – adventure and relaxation in equal measure, to the jungle and then tropical shores of the world’s third largest island

-- Malaysia Experience – a superb three week itinerary including KL and Singapore city stays, a Borneo experience and time on the beach in Langkawi
+- Singapore, Malaysia & Borneo – a superb three week itinerary including KL and Singapore city stays, a Borneo experience and beach time in Langkawi

 - Borneo & Bali – a 12 day city, beach and jungle, multi centre adventure.
 And why not add extra nights in Bali to further explore the island?

 - Highlights of Asia – 20 days exploring the great cities of South East Asia, plus a little beach time in Phuket, Thailand

 If our suggested itineraries don’t quite fit your plans, we can design a tailor made holiday just for you, exploring just Malaysia or wider South East Asia.